 2. It Creates a Double Standard

-When you don’t apologize to your child it creates a double standard.
+Learn to say “sorry” so you don’t create a double standard.
 At an early age, most parents start introducing the concept of “I’m sorry.”
 This is usually introduced before the age of five.

-When you, the parent, do something that is obviously wrong to your child (yell, swear, slap, threaten, verbal or physical abuse, etc.), the child automatically thinks the same thing.
+When you do something that is obviously wrong to your child (yell, swear, slap, threaten, verbal or physical abuse, etc.), your child automatically thinks the same thing.
 There should be an apology.
-And a genuine change of behavior.
-It is a logical deduction.
+And change.

 3. It Sets You Up As God

-4. A Teachable Moment Is Lost
+4. It Negates a Teachable Moment

 5. It Creates a Lack of Respect